 With the secured walls of the university, the whole attitude and behavior of people are different when compared to the outside world.
 Simple words like thank you and please are losing their significance today.

 In the good old days, etiquette classes were held to teach the young people about the correct behavior and mannerisms with people, but now these classes are becoming things of the past.

 The crime rate in the current world is growing rapidly despite the fact the police forces are also becoming strong.

-One never knows when they need to protect themselves from the criminals; a good knowledge of self-protection will come handy then.
+One never knows when they need to protect themselves from the criminals; good knowledge of self-protection will come handy then.

 Keeping pepper sprays or a small hidden weapon is a good beginning, but when these things are not accessible then fighting with hands becomes essential.
 Universities should organize self-defense classes and training for everyone.

 Especially for women, learning about self defense should be of priority.
-Every day one reads about the lives of women being endangered, training them for such times will be a really helpful.
+Every day one reads about the lives of women being endangered, training them for such times will be really helpful.